luisCavalcantiDev/docker-targetprocess-backup/README.md

   xmik/targetprocess-backup
 ```

+### Credentials from file
+Choose some user who is a TargetProcess Admin and then write its credentials
-or write them to a local file: `/tmp/tp_backup/credentials.sh`.
+to a local file which will be accessible in the docker container as: `/tmp/tp_backup/credentials.sh`.
 E.g.
 ```
 #!/bin/bash